 Doctors can use the following surgeries to treat stage 1 mesothelioma:

-- Extrapleural pneumonectomy (EPP): Often used to treat stage 1 pleural mesothelioma, this removes the lung closest to the cancer, the lung lining, and all visible tumors.
+• Extrapleural pneumonectomy (EPP): This procedure removes the lung closest to the cancer, the lung lining, and all visible tumors.
 Stage 1 patients who received an EPP lived for 40 months on average, as noted by the International Association for the Study of Lung Cancer (IASLC).

-- Pleurectomy with decortication (P/D): Also used to treat pleural mesothelioma, the lung lining and tissues affected by the cancer are removed but both lungs are spared.
+• Pleurectomy with decortication (P/D): In this procedure, the lung lining and tissues affected by the cancer are removed but both lungs are spared.
 The IASLC found that patients who received a P/D lived for 23 months on average.
-However, a P/D is often a better choice than an EPP since patients can recover faster.
+The recovery time for a P/D is often shorter than an EPP.

-- Cytoreduction with HIPEC: Used to treat peritoneal mesothelioma, this surgery removes cancer tumors from the abdomen.
+• Cytoreduction with HIPEC: This surgery removes cancer tumors from the abdomen.
 Doctors then bathe the abdomen with warm chemotherapy drugs.
 Patients who undergo this surgery live for 53 months on average, according to a 2019 study.

-These surgeries offer the best chances for long-term survival, provided the patient can safely receive one of them.
+These surgeries offer the best chance for long-term survival, provided the patient can safely receive one of them.

-- Age: Younger stage 1 mesothelioma patients are likely to recover from surgeries without serious complications.
+• Age: Younger stage 1 mesothelioma patients will likely recover from surgeries without serious complications.

-- Cell type: Mesothelioma tumors are made up of epithelioid and/or sarcomatoid cells.
-If a patient’s tumors have both cell types, they have biphasic mesothelioma.
+• Cell type: Mesothelioma tumors comprise epithelioid and/or sarcomatoid cells.
+Patients with both cell types have biphasic mesothelioma.
 Epithelioid mesothelioma cells often respond better to surgeries and other treatments.

-- Good health: Most early-stage mesothelioma patients will qualify for surgery provided that they’re in good overall health.
-Patients with other pre-existing health conditions may not be able to safely undergo surgery.
+• Good health: Most early-stage mesothelioma patients will qualify for surgery, provided they are in good overall health.
+Patients with other pre-existing health conditions may not be able to undergo surgery safely.

 Mesothelioma surgeries are usually combined with chemotherapy and/or radiation.